JimKing100/SF_Real_Estate_Live/README.md

 data - a data directory
 - SF-SFR-Sales-Final1.csv - The raw data downloaded from the SF MLS for all single-family home sales in SF 2009-2018.
-- Realtor Neighborhoods.geojson - The mapping data downloaded from https://datasf.org/opendata/
+- Realtor Neighborhoods.geojson - The mapping data downloaded from https://data.sfgov.org/Geographic-Locations-and-Boundaries/Realtor-Neighborhoods/5gzd-g9ns
-- 2018MedianHomes-Final.csv - The median home prices scraped from the NAR Median Sales Price of Existing SFH for MSAs
+- 2018MedianHomes-Final.csv - The median home prices scraped from the NAR Median Sales Price of Existing SFH for MSAs. https://www.nar.realtor/sites/default/files/documents/metro-home-prices-q2-2019-single-family-2019-08-07.pdf
 - RankedTechIncome.csv - The Bureau of Labor Statistics - Occupational Employment Statistics income data for 2018 by MSA.  https://www.bls.gov/oes

 Colab Notebooks